Superalgos/Superalgos/README.md

 The Strategy Designer organizes strategies following the framework established by the _Superalgos Protocol_.
 If you are not familiar with the protocol, please read either of the following articles:

-* Superalgos Protocol V0.1 - the Short Version, for Experienced Traders.
+* Superalgos Protocol V0.1 - the Short Version, for Experienced Traders (link pending).

-* Superalgos Protocol V0.1 - the Long Version, for Beginner Traders.
+* Superalgos Protocol V0.1 - the Long Version, for Beginner Traders (link pending).

 The Strategy Designer provides a Graphic User Interface for traders to input the rules and _formulas_ that determine the behaviour of the strategy.
-Overall, traders need to define the rules to _trigger on_ and _trigger off_ the strategy, to _take a position_, to manage _take profit_ targets and _stop loss_.
+Traders need to define the rules to _trigger on_ and _trigger off_ the strategy, to _take a position_, to manage _take profit_ targets and _stop loss_.

-The protocol calls any set of rules a _situation_, in the sense that you are trying to determine what is going on with the market and if the 'situation' is right, certain _actions_ or _events_ should be triggered.
+The protocol calls these sets of rules _situations_, in the sense that you are trying to determine what is going on with the market and, if the 'situation' is right, certain _actions_ or _events_ should be triggered.

 In other words, you define _situations_ in which you wish a certain _event_ to happen (i.e.: trigger on the strategy, take a position, etc.) and each situation is described as a set of _conditions_ that need to be met in order for the _event_ to be triggered.

-When all _conditions_ within a _situation_ evaluate _true_, then the _situation_ evaluates _true_.
+When **all** _conditions_ within a _situation_ evaluate _true_, then the _situation_ evaluates _true_.

 Events may be triggered in different situations, meaning that you are free to define different _situations_ upon which the event would be triggered.
-In such case, when any of the _situations_ evaluate _true_, then the event shall be triggered.
+In such case, when **any** of the _situations_ evaluate _true_, then the event shall be triggered.

-In order to define _conditions_ you will create _statements_ using any of the available _variables_ that describe what is happening with the market.
+In order to define _conditions_ you will use _statements_ using any of the available _variables_ that describe what is happening with the market.
 Remember, _conditions_ need to evaluate either _true_ or _false_.

 **For example:**

 Situation 1

-  Condition A: candle.close > bollingerBand.MovingAverage
+* Condition A: candle.close > bollingerBand.MovingAverage
-  Condition B: candle.previous.max > bollingerBand.MovingAverage
+* Condition B: candle.previous.max > bollingerBand.MovingAverage

 In the example above, conditions A and B are mathematical comparison statements that may evaluate either _true_ or _false_.
 In the case both would evaluate _true_ then Situation 1 would be true.